aiden-richard/minecraft-server/README.md

 **The problem: Minecraft uses raw TCP**

-After some trial and error, I found out that the issue was Minecraft's raw TCP traffic.
+After troubleshooting some connection errors, I found out the issue was Minecraft's raw TCP traffic.
 It couldn't be passed through the tunnel since Tunnels can only send various supported http protocols, not raw TCP.

 Oh, well.

 ### Option Two: Proxy Server
-I remembered I had my student benefits from Github and redeemed my $200 credit on Digital Ocean.
+I remembered that I had my student benefits from Github and redeemed my $200 credit on Digital Ocean.
 I spun up a droplet on the cheapest server, starting at $4 per month.
-This got me 512 MB of RAM, 1 vCPU, and a whopping 10 GB SSD.
-Oh, and a static IP which is nice.
+This got me a static IP, 512 MB of RAM, 1 vCPU, and a whopping 10 GB SSD.

 This beast is going to be our proxy server that mc.pointtomyserver.xyz will resolve to.
-The set up process was fairly simple for this machine.
+The setup process was fairly straightforward for this server.

 1. Connect to tailscale network.
     - In order to see the minecraft server, we need to add this machine to our tailscale network.
-This is a 2 or 3 commmand process I won't go over here because tailscale provides a fine guide.
+This is a 2 or 3 commmand process I won't get into here because tailscale provides a fine guide.
 2. Install the proxy service
     - I went through a few options but ended up choosing socat for pure simplicity.
 Install using `apt install socat`.
-Then create a service to start the proxy at startup.
-(See [mcproxy.service](mcproxy.service))
+Then create a service to start the proxy at startup (See [mcproxy.service](mcproxy.service)).
+And that's all that we needed to do on this machine to set it up.
+Restart the server to start the proxy service, and the Minecraft server should start being available at the proxy server's IP.
-3. Shutting off the proxy server if the minecraft server is inactive.
-This is something I toyed with using mcrcon commands and crontab.
-I might come back and add to it.

-That's Really all there is to the proxy server.
-Now all that's needed is the DNS record pointing the mc subdomain to the proxy server IP
+Now all that's needed is the DNS record pointing the mc.pointtomyserver.xyz subdomain to the proxy server IP.
+This is done in the Cloudflare dashboard (assuming upur domain's DNS is managed through Cloudflare).
+We want to create an A record that points to the IP of our proxy server droplet.